 In 1524, the Holy Roman Emperor Charles V declared the Cologne Mark of 8 Tower ounces (233.856 grams) to become the standard weight of all precious metals in the German states.
 It was ⅔ the weight of the Roman Tower Pound of 12 ounces, and about the value of the English King Henry VII's £1 sterling in 1489.
-Accordingly in 1566, the Reichstaler coin was set at the Leipzig Convention for issue with 25.984 grams of fine silver (one-ninth of a Cologne mark).
-Following the Bavarian Monetary convention of 1751, it was reduced to the Conventionsthaler of 23.39 grams of fine silver (one-tenth of a Cologne mark).
+Accordingly in 1566, the Reichstaler coin was set at the Leipzig Convention for issue with one-ninth of a Cologne mark of fine silver (25.984 grams).
+Following the Bavarian Monetary convention of 1751, it was reduced to the Conventionsthaler of one-tenth of a Cologne mark of fine silver (23.39 grams).
 Its most famous example today is probably the Austrian coin the

 But firstly, the Netherlands and Amsterdam, the Royal city and since 1814, the Capital city